Week 1: In-Class#

 This should give a SyntaxError

-because we have a space in the variable name.
-Thus, we typically use underscore _
+because we have a space in the variable name, which is on the left side of =

 message = "I want to print this!"